christophercrary/conference-eurogp-2023/README.md

 By default, the repository already contains the results published in the relevant conference paper.
-These results are contained in the `experiment/results` directory and can be viewed by running the `experiment/tools/stats.ipynb` Jupyter Notebook file.
+These results are contained in the `experiment/results` directory and can be viewed with the `experiment/tools/stats.ipynb` Jupyter Notebook file.

-If so desired, after successfully completing installation, you may run the entire profiling suite by executing the following within a shell program, after having navigated to the repository directory within the shell:
+If so desired, after successfully completing installation (as described below), you may run the entire profiling suite by executing the following within a shell program, after having navigated to the repository directory within the shell: